 Advocate for affordable, nutritious food choices in your community.

 Oversee meal programs in food service settings such as cafeterias and food corporations, including buying food and managing kitchen staff.

-Applicants may be considered for admission before completing some of their pre-requisites.
-However, all pre-requisites must be completed before entering the program.
-Please contact an admissions counselor at email@example.com or 855-534-2409 for more details.
+In order to be reviewed as a competitive applicant, all prerequisites must be completed and final grades accounted for by the time your application is completed.
+Please contact an admissions counselor at firstname.lastname@example.org or 855-534-2409 for more details.

 Chemistry (Chemistry I and Lab, Chemistry II and Lab, and at least one semester of Organic*.)